bmuschko/cka-crash-course/exercises/01-rbac/solution/solution.md

 yes
 $ kubectl auth can-i watch pods --as johndoe yes
+$ kubectl auth can-i create pods --as johndoe no
 $ kubectl auth can-i delete pods --as johndoe no
 ```